 A: Yes, trying to save cost can result in products with undesirable levels of restricted substances.
 This can happen when factories buy raw materials and chemicals from unreliable supply houses that do not know or will not reveal what is in them.
 It also happens when neither the supplier nor the buyer is willing to test raw materials and/or product.

-Taking short cuts in this manner to offer the lowest cost product carries a significant risk of much higher enforcement costs downstream.
+Taking shortcuts in this manner to offer the lowest cost product carries a significant risk of much higher enforcement costs downstream.
 It is the responsibility of suppliers and brands alike to seek cost-effective means of assuring there is no exposure to toxic chemicals.
 Working together is part of the reason for an organization like AFIRM.

 Q: In general, certain black reactive dyes have minimum traces of amine (P-Chloroaniline).
 Do all dyes have to have zero detection of this amine?

 A: Azo dyes may be manufactured using amino starting materials.
 Amines may be found in the end product due to either (a) residual unreacted traces of the starting chemical, or (b) reductive cleavage of the azo dye itself.
-In either case, minimal traces of the amine would be acceptable provided the trace concentration is below that of the RSL (typically 20 or 30 ppm).
+In either case, minimal traces of the amine would be acceptable provided the trace concentration is below that of the brand RSL (typically 20 or 30 ppm).

 APEO & NPEO

-- Cleaning agents
+- Scouring agents

 All processes can contain APEO, so dye mills and processors must check all dyes and chemical auxiliaries with their chemical suppliers.
-Examples of high-risk materials are leather, silk and cotton.
+Examples of high-risk materials are leather, wool, silk and cotton.

 CHLORO ORGANIC CARRIERS

 A: COCs could, due to their toxic characteristics, also be used as preservatives, insecticides and biocides.
 This means that raw materials such as dyes, chemicals and fibres could contain trace amounts of COCs, either from manufacturing, storage or transport.
 COCs are used in the manufacturing process of some dyes and could therefore remain as traces in the finished dyes.
 For good quality dyes from reputable sources, those traces should be low enough to meet requirements.
-A close communication with your chemical and raw material suppliers is essential.
+A close communication between suppliers and chemical and raw material suppliers is essential.